FlatlinerDOA/OpenQ/README.md

 An OpenQ server hosts one or more authenticated Users.

-Each user has two endpoints, an **inbox** and an **outbox** for messages.
+Each user has two endpoints, an **inbox** for receiving messages and an **outbox** for broadcasting messages to the public.

 - The User's inbox can only be read by the owning User.
 - The User's inbox can only be written to by either the authenticated owning User, or external parties that have been issued a Subscription token by the owner.
 - The User's outbox can be read by anyone.
 - The User's outbox can be written to only by the owning User.

-When reading an inbox or outbox an OpenQ server MUST guarantee the sequence of messages of the same "type".
-Messages of different types are not guaranteed to be returned in a consistent sequence.
+When a client is reading an inbox or outbox the OpenQ server MUST guarantee the sequence of messages of the same "type".
+Messages of different types are not guaranteed to be written or read in a consistent sequence.

 ## Messages